 What types of broker votes are there?

 There are different ways to structure a vote.
 Firms can vote as teams or individuals, and voters can vote on each broker-dealer as a whole or more granularly by analyst or salesperson at the broker.
-Visible Alpha’s Broker Vote platform offers flexible voting options:
+Many broker vote platforms offer flexible voting options:

 A standard broker vote allows voters to vote on standard interactions, such as corporate access events, research and sales.
 With this type of vote, the vote administrator can impose a cap on the number of points or dollars each individual or team is allotted.
 One example of a standard vote is if Ben’s firm sets a pool of 1000 points for its 10 investment professionals to vote on each of their 10 research relationships, then Ben would receive a 100 votes to distribute among his 10 research relationships.

 A budget-based vote occurs when each voter receives a specific budget for their vote.
 For example, Ben might be given $10,000 to allocate across all of his relationships, regardless of how many relationships he has.
 MIFID II has been shifting the vote focus towards a budget-based vote.

 Firms may have multiple votes occurring at one time, with a separate vote for the provider’s research team, sales team and trading desk (and corporate access in the U.S.).
 With multi-format voting, the broker liaison can open multiple votes at once in different formats.
 For example, if Ben is voting on Provider A, he can cast a separate vote for research, sales and trading at one time.

 Weighting can be implemented, too.
 For example, a senior analyst’s vote may be weighted more heavily than an associate’s, or corporate access may be weighted more heavily than research reports.